 Rock's Easter Spirit (SF)

 Spirit is an absolutely stunning bay dun colt out of the amazing speed stallion Rowdy Rawhide's Rock and a big beautiful red dun gaited MFT Southern Sunrise grandaughter, "Dun Prayin' By Sunrise".
 He was born on Easter Morning (April 1) 2018.
 This guy is extremely gentle & bred for smooth gaitin' speed.
-We'll start posting vides soon, as he's starting his life as one of our family riding horses...and we'll get speed gaits etc up soon :)
+We'll start posting vides of us riding him soon, as he's starting his life as one of our family riding horses...and we'll get speed gaits etc up soon :)

 Phoenix Rising (2011-2021)